coasttech/popclip-extension/README.md

 ---

-Let me know if you'd like to make any adjustments!
+This version now reflects the proper step-by-step order.
+Let me know if any further adjustments are needed!